 Few Feng Shui items or cures are as popular or as universal in their application as the Laughing Buddha.
 It is the perfect Feng Shui cure for good luck, abundance, happiness, success, and good health, and is therefore perfect for your home and office.
 The only thing to keep in mind while deciding where to place your Laughing Buddha is where not to place the idol – namely, the bathroom, the kitchen, or on the floor.
 Also try to avoid placing it near electrical lines or equipment, as their impact might dissipate the energy of the Buddha.

 18. Feng Shui wealth colors

-The Feng Shui wealth colours are gold, purple, green and red.
-Try to use these colours in moderation and in an aesthetically pleasing manner so as not to throw the complete decoration of your home or office off balance.
+The Feng Shui wealth colors are gold, purple, green and red.
+Try to use these colors in moderation and in an aesthetically pleasing manner so as not to throw the complete decoration of your home or office off balance.
 Try to use curtains or rugs in purple or red, and for green, try to have a few plants at home or at the workspace.
 As for gold, try hanging pictures with gold frames.

 19. The lucky bamboo

 The lucky bamboo is yet another plant that influences Feng Shui, and is in fact one of the most popular Feng Shui cures available.
 It is perfect for home and work, and if you’re having trouble finding or accommodating one, try to use it in image form to influence your surroundings.